proxy4slender/proxy4slender/README.md

 <summary>bfyi</summary>

-i admit i am not the most empathetic person, please refrain from venting 2 me unless we're close<br>
+not the most empathetic person here please refrain from venting 2 me unless we're close<br>

 i hide people without issue i might even hide if you slightly irritate me or wear a skin from a franchise i dislike<br>